AI Image Generator for Educators

 Wireframes

-Splitting the flow into multiple steps risked slowing users down, and the text input box was underused since inputs were already handled in the message boxes.
+Splitting the flow into multiple steps risked slowing users down, and the text input box was underused.

 Next, I aimed to front-load key information and give the text box a clearer purpose to streamline that experience.